bovineblitzkrieg/LightningHunter/README.md

+Collection of tampermonkey scripts for Amazon.com.
+Tested and confirmed working in Chrome.

 # LightningHunter (default hotkey `)
 Opens lightning deals starting within 5 min in new tabs, closes all tabs that don't have additional coupons